business-applications/sample-kafka/README.md

 ```

 3. Download and set up Apache Kafka:
+To download Apache Kafka follow instructions here: https://kafka.apache.org/downloads.

-For quick and easy setup follow instructions on https://kafka.apache.org/quickstart.
+Once downloaded you can look at instructions on https://kafka.apache.org/quickstart.
 (all commands below are executed from Kafka installation folder)

 a) Start ZooKeeper server: